 - Press release for a protest of a Planned Parenthood fundraiser

-Working with media at your event
+Work with media at your event

 On the day of your event, designate one person to be your media liaison.
 They will be the person the media will talk to if they come to your event.
 This will help keep the messaging consistent and professional.

-Don’t assume reporters are hostile.
+Again, be careful to set skepticism aside: don’t assume reporters are hostile.
 If they’ve already come to cover your event, they’re genuinely interested in the story you have to tell!
 Be grateful for their presence, welcome them, and stick to your talking points.